solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 The first impact is that stake accounts will see their rewards being credited a few blocks later in the epoch than before.

-The second impact is that users will not be able to update their stakes during the epoch reward phases, and will have to wait until the end of the epoch reward period to make any changes.
+The second impact is that users will only be able to credit their stake accounts during the epoch reward phase.
+Any other updates will have to wait until the end of the phase.

 Nonetheless, the overall amount of time that the user must wait before receiving and updating their stake rewards should be roughly equivalent to what